|

 DEREGULATION

-MEANS NEVER HAVING TO SAY YOU'RE SORRY
+MEANS NEVER HAVING TO SAY YOU'RE SORRYCharter files for complete

 deregulation in Reno, Sparks, Carson, Washoe and Clark counties.
 Municipalities